 When Nina didn't reply, I sighed and grabbed my towel before heading to the bathroom and taking a shower.
 Once I finished, I turned the lights off and climbed into bed.

-The very next morning I entered the kitchen and expected to smell pancakes and freshly squeezed orange juice, but instead I smelt nothing.
+The very next morning I entered the kitchen and expected to smell pancakes and freshly squeezed orange juice, but instead I smelled nothing.

 "Where's Trudy?"
 I asked.

 "She's gone for the day.
-She left a note on the fridge if you want to look at it."
-Patricia answered as she poured milk onto her cereal.
+She left a note on the fridge if you want to look at it," Patricia answered as she poured milk into her cereal.

 I walked into the kitchen and plucked the note off the refrigerator.
 "What?
 She expects me to cook the meal!"

-"You better figure it out then."
-Patricia advised before taking a bite from her cereal.
+"You better figure it out then," Patricia advised before eating a spoonful of her cereal.
 I sighed and sank in my seat.